Skjoldastraumen Church

 Skjoldastraumen Church (Skjoldastraumen kyrkje) is a parish church of the Church of Norway in Tysvær Municipality in Rogaland county, Norway.
-It is located in the village of Skjoldastraumen.
-It is one of the two churches for the Nedstrand parish which is part of the Haugaland prosti (deanery) in the Diocese of Stavanger.
+It is located in the village of Skjoldastraumen, along the Skjoldafjorden.
+It is one of the two churches for the Nedstrand parish, part of the Haugaland prosti (deanery) in the Diocese of Stavanger.
 The white, wooden church was built in a long church style in 1910 using designs by the architect Einar Halleland from Haugesund.
 The church seats about 295 people.